This post is the third installment in a multi-part series on the evolution of mammal-like reptiles.

 5) The temporal fenestra is longer along the dorso-ventral axis than the antero-posterior axis.

 Large herbivorous dinocephalians like Tapinocephalus and Moschops attained weights and lengths comparable to modern oxen and rhinoceri (I seem to recall one author referring to Moschops – an awkward-looking and ponderous creature, judging from standard skeletal reconstructions – as “the Fat Albert of the Permian”).
-The post-cranial skeleton of Moschops is heavy-set, with meany features that assisted in weight-bearing, including a massive shoulder girdle, arm bones with broad, flattened ends and short, stout vertebrae.
+The post-cranial skeleton of Moschops is heavy-set, with several features that assisted in weight-bearing, including a massive shoulder girdle, arm bones with broad, flattened ends and short, stout vertebrae.
 The forelimbs probably assumed something of a sprawling posture, while the smaller hind-limbs were more erect.
 The frontal and parietal bones of the skull display an extraordinary degree of pachytosis, with thicknesses of upto 11.5 cm.
 The functional significance of the thickening of the skull roof in dinocephalians is unclear.
 The most popular theory is that the male members of these species used their skulls as rams and butted heads in dominance rituals.

-Plant-eating dinocephalians almost certainly found themselves, from time to time, in the predatory cross-hairs of their carnivorous cousins.
+Plant-eating dinocephalians almost certainly found themselves, from time to time, in the predatory cross-hairs of carnivorous dinocephalians.
 The anteosaurs, for example, were a group of medium and large bodied meat-eating dinocephalians with high, narrow skulls, thickened skull roofs and large, robust canines.
 They were heirs to a set of ecological niches that, during the early Permian, would have been occupied by sphenacodontid pelycosaurs (including Dimetrodon).
 The largest anteosaurs were true giants, with skulls measuring over a meter in length.

 Therapsids and Food-chains